workshop-maybe/sk01-leave-your-mark/README.md

-# Starter Kit #001 Leave Your Mark
+# Cardano Starter Kit #001a Leave Your Mark
 Navigate GitHub and leave your mark.

 Full documentation and accompanying videos are available at